- In our younger days, Rangoon Turf Club held horse races probably every week end.

 - Many lost time trying to guess the winners.

-- The lost money betting on the wrong horses.
+- Lost money betting on the wrong horses.

 - U Ne Win declared that “Horse Racing would be banned [for the good of the people].”

-Grapevine says that U Ne Win did not attend the Martyrs’ Day celebrations, since he wanted to be in the United Kingdom for the Derby.
+Grapevine says that U Ne Win did not attend the Martyrs’ Day celebrations, since he wanted to be in the UK for the Derby.